sguzunov/docs/docs/glue42-concepts/09_metrics/01_overview/metrics-overview.md

 ### Custom Metrics

-We are constantly communicating with our clients in order to improve our product with new features and functionalities.
-It is, therefore, possible for us to create custom metrics and add them to our product, if the ideas discussed with our clients prove to be useful and of value.
+There is constant communication between the Glue42 team and clients in order to improve [**Glue42 Enterprise**](https://glue42.com/enterprise/) with new features and functionalities.
+It is, therefore, possible to create custom metrics and add them to [**Glue42 Enterprise**](https://glue42.com/enterprise/), if the ideas discussed prove to be useful and of value.

 ## Publishing